telerik/blazor-ui/common/pdf-jpg-export-js/readme.md

 Key points of interest:

 * The LibMan package manager is used to fetch the needed JS dependencies (the Pako library, and the two needed Kendo libraries).
-The `Microsoft.Web.LibraryManager.Build` package restores them on build.
+    * The `Microsoft.Web.LibraryManager.Build` package restores them on build.
+If, after making changes, the build fails to restore them you can either remove this package reference and manually restore the packages, or simply Clean the project.

 * There is a C# service that calls the surfaced JS interop by using an element reference - this is the DOM element that will be exported.